thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 10. Making Weapons Work
 -----------------------

 10.1.
 The bad news is, those bullets don't do anything yet.
-Even if you manage to hit the raider with them, they'll just pass harmlessly through it, because right now it's pretty much immortal.
+Even if you manage to hit the enemy with them, they'll just pass harmlessly through it, because right now it's pretty much immortal.
 It's not killable, or even touchable.
 It's too dumb to die!

 10.2.
 So let's make it mortal.
-Open Raider.ts and add the following line to the array of entity properties being declared in the constructor.
+Open Enemy.ts and add the following line to the array of entity properties being declared in the constructor.
 Whichever you choose, be sure to add commas in the proper places.

 	Killable.default()

-These lines make the raider collidable, which means that your bullets can hit it, and killable, which means that when you bullets hit it they can hurt it.
-The Collidable declaration would also make touching a raider deadly for the player, except that right now, just like the raider was, the player's ship isn't killable, or really even touchable.
+These lines make the enemy collidable, which means that your bullets can hit it, and killable, which means that when you bullets hit it they can hurt it.
+The Collidable declaration would also make touching a enemy deadly for the player, except that right now, just like the enemy was, the player's ship isn't killable, or really even touchable.
 We'll need to fix that more or less the same way.

 10.3.
 To make the player touchable and killable, open Player.ts and, in the constructor, add the following to the list of properties, adjusting commas as needed: